fbpx

 Depression is a multifactorial condition with various causes and risk factors.
 While the exact etiology remains unclear, the following factors may contribute to the development of depression:

-1. Biological Factors: Genetic predisposition, imbalances in neurotransmitters such as serotonin and dopamine, hormonal changes, and structural abnormalities in the brain can increase the vulnerability to depression.
+1. Biological Factors: Genetic predisposition, neurotransmitter imbalances, hormonal changes, and brain structural abnormalities can increase vulnerability to depression.

-2. Environmental Factors: Stressful life events, such as trauma, loss of a loved one, relationship difficulties, financial problems, or work-related stress, can trigger or exacerbate depression.
+2. Environmental Factors: Stressful life events like trauma, loss, relationship difficulties, financial problems, or work stress can trigger or worsen depression.

-3. Psychological Factors: Personal traits like low self-esteem, a negative thinking pattern, perfectionism, or a history of childhood abuse or neglect may contribute to the onset of depression.
+3. Psychological Factors: Personal traits like low self-esteem, negative thinking, perfectionism, or a history of childhood abuse may contribute to depression.

 4. Medical Conditions: Certain medical conditions such as chronic pain, cancer, diabetes, cardiovascular diseases, and hormonal disorders can increase the risk of developing depression.